Syntax for Source-Code Locations

 os # Invalid! (for now)

 Note that the last line is invalid.
-In contrast to functions, you need to give a line numbers.
-Also it is assumed there is not a file called os in the last example line.
+In contrast to functions, you need to give line numbers.
+Also, it is assumed there is no file called os in the last example line.
 Nor a file called os.path in the first example.